 Registration for incoming first year and transfer students occurs at the beginning of each year.
 Students must attend registration on the designated day.
 A Bible program student must be accepted and registered within the first week of class.
 After the first week of class, students will not be accepted into the Bible program.
-An education program student must be accepted and registered within the first three weeks of class.
-After the first three weeks of class, students will not be accepted into the education program.
+An education program student must be accepted and registered within the first three weeks of class, students will not be accepted into the registered at registered.
+After the first week of class, students will not be accepted and registered within the first three weeks of class.
+After the first week of class, students will not be accepted at registered within the first three weeks of class.